-When most fitness athletes think of improving their mobility for squats and overhead presses, few consider the mobility needs of the bench.
-While it doesn’t usually require as much mobility attention as those lifts, I often find mobility limitations in athletes that impact their ability to bench with optimal form.
+Many fitness athletes think of improving their mobility for squats and overhead presses.
+But, few consider the mobility needs of the bench press.
+Although it doesn’t usually require as much mobility attention as those lifts, I often find mobility limitations in athletes that impact their ability to bench with optimal form.

-As with any movement, when wanting to improve mobility of a complex exercise, we must take a look at the individual muscles and joints involved to find which are limited rather than simply choosing random mobility moves from Instagram or YouTube and hoping they work.
+As with any movement, when wanting to improve the mobility of a complex exercise, we must take a look at the individual muscles and joints involved to find which are limited.
+This strategy works better than simply choosing random mobility moves from Instagram or YouTube and hoping they work.

 So what do we need from a movement and mobility control perspective with the bench press?